I discovered Baja California whale watching in 2018 on my first road trip in Baja California and I completely fell in

 Whale watching in Loreto

 The charming Pueblo Magico (Magic Town) of Loreto deserves more attention than it actually receives, for the abundance of marine life of its bay, its cultural heritage, and a wealth of things to do in its surroundings.

 So much so that I wrote a post on the 11 amazing things to do in Loreto so that you can’t miss it.

-Not many know that Loreto bay is both a protected marine park since and a UNESCO natural heritage site for its unique underwater richness.
+Not many know that Loreto bay is both a protected marine park and a UNESCO natural heritage site for its unique underwater richness.
 It is home in fact of 891 fish species, including 90 endemic fishes and 695 vascular plant species, more than in any marine and insular property on the World Heritage List (source Ocean Foundation)

 Loreto bay is also one of the few water territories where the blue whales hang out at an easy reach for the human eye.
 Blue whales are the largest animal seen on earth and they usually live in the open waters where it is unlikely to spot them.

 Apparently, the richness of the Sea of Cortez, in the Gulf of California, for a reason called the world’s aquarium, is a good motivation for those spectacular marine mammals to pay a visit and make it their home for a while during which time they mate and give birth.

-Seeing those spectacular creature diving and submerging from the water is a unique and special experience that I suggest anyone who loves wildlife and nature should have.
+Seeing those majestic creatures diving and submerging from the water is a unique and special experience that I suggest anyone who loves wildlife and nature should have.